 - Place your Maine Coon kitten on the side of the bath

-- Let the tap running slightly, and allow your kitten to walk around the bath edge, and explore the running tap.
+- Let the tap run slightly, and allow your kitten to walk around the bath edge, and explore the running tap.

 - Watch their behavior and mood carefully.

 - Do they appear interested in playing in the water?
 If yes, let them play for a few minutes, then encourage them to jump into the bathwater.
 Maybe they will jump straight in, maybe they won’t.
 Whatever you do, never rush this process.
 The Maine Coon kitten needs to understand that it is entirely their choice.

 - Does your Maine Coon kitten seem wary or frightened of the water?
 If yes, they will likely jump away from the bath.
-At this point, do not try to force them near to the water again.
+At this point, do not try to force them near the water again.
 Try introducing bathing again, on another day.

 - If you have a Maine Coon who is seemingly happy to play in the bathwater, gently stroke them, pouring small amounts of water over its fur.
 Once again, watch their reactions!

 - As your kitten gets more used to the water, you can gradually increase the amount of lukewarm water in your bath.
 You may wish to add shampoo to the bathing process at this stage.

 - When you take your Maine Coon kitten out of the bath, gently wrap it in a towel and carefully dry its fur as best you can.

 Owners must make sure that their cat’s diet is high in Omega-3 and Omega-6 fatty acids, to ensure this pedigree cat’s coat remains healthy, shiny, and smooth.